JimmyCerone/ideaBank/Reference/Tags/Tags Reference.md

 #BadTiming - Anachronistic ideas like [[Masks are hard to breathe in]]

 Readiness (per [[Psionica]]):
+- #Lacking - Doesn't need refinement, it needs growth (to be combined with another idea or to be significantly modified)
 - #Brainstorm - ideas that need more refinement that we can't or don't want to provide
 - #Studio - Best fit for writing about and not doing (huge lift)
 - #Lab - Quick and dirty experiment (How much does it cost?)